mementum/backtrader.blog/docs/posts/2015-07-23-multicore-optimization/multicore-optimization.rst

    :author: mementum
    :image: 1
    :redirect: posts/2015-07-23
+   :excerpt: 2

+Making use of all available cores was something I had in mind for `backtrader` but never got done.
+Support of natural operations, removal of array notation, inclusion of new indicators and bla, bla, bla.

+In reality I am not a great fan of **optimization** and consequently neither a great fan of utilizing all cores for it.
+A good idea, imho, is worth a million optimizations.

 .. note::
    The initial multicore support is there and has worked for the *well known*